 - Guarding with the correct timing and direction gives Celeste temporary guaranteed criticals.
 The "Reflect Projectiles" node allows her to reflect enemy projectiles with perfect guards.

-- While playing Critical Mode in Kingdom Hearts III gives players the Critical Counter ability by default, which allows them to boost the power of a counterattack by blocking just before an attack lands.
+- Kingdom Hearts III: Critical Mode gives players the Critical Counter ability, which allows them to boost the power of a counterattack by blocking just before an attack lands.

 - Modern Kirby games allow you to negate all Scratch Damage when blocking attacks by guarding just as an attack would hit.
 This is signified by a special sound effect that's different from the normal blocking sound effect.
 Notably, this mechanic is often never mentioned with Team Kirby Clash Deluxe being the exception.